 So, these people only knew about repentance and not about living in power.
 Paul reminded them that John had called people to believe in Jesus not to follow himself.

-On hearing this, they were baptized into the name of the Lord Jesus.
-When Paul placed his hands on them, the Holy Spirit came on them, and they spoke in tongues and prophesied.
-There were about twelve men in all.
+On hearing this, they were immersed into the name of the Lord Yeshua; and when Sha'ul placed his hands on them, the Ruach HaKodesh came upon them; so that they began speaking in tongues and prophesying.
+In all, there were about twelve of these men.

 The men were baptized and received the Holy Spirit.
 We notice that, when that happened, God's power was immediately displayed as "they spoke in tongues and prophesied".
 When you are working and walking in the Spirit, God does amazing things.
 For some it may be these two examples but for others it may be in some other form.
 As Paul said in 1 Corinthians 12, there are many ways that the Spirit is displayed but they are all important for building up the body of believers.